binbashing/fail2ban-cf-iplist/README.md

 A Fail2Ban Action configuration file.
 On most systems this belongs in `/etc/fail2ban/actions.d`

 ### [cloudflare-iplist](./cloudflare-iplist)
-A CLI shell utility for adding and removing IP address from a Cloudflare Custom IP Lists
+A CLI shell utility for adding and removing IP address from a Cloudflare Custom IP List

 Requires CF_API_TOKEN environment variable containing a Cloudflare API Token